 The International Bank for Reconstruction and Development (IBRD), part of the World Bank, mobilises finance for middle-income countries to support the UN's Sustainable Development Goals.
-We are invested in a number of IBRD generic bonds priced in US dollars.
-Brazilian real and South African rand.
+We are invested in a number of IBRD generic bonds priced in US dollars, Brazilian real and South African rand.

-Between June 2022 and June 2023, the IBRD disbursed US\$25.5 billion and committed an additional US\$38.6 billion in 690 projects directly impacting more than 60 million people, across 46 countries.
+According to their 2023 Impact Report, between June 2022 and June 2023, the IBRD disbursed US\$25.5 billion and committed an additional US\$38.6 billion in 690 projects directly impacting more than 60 million people, across 46 countries.
 Examples of financed projects are provided below.